 Please note that MIRO does not provide individual student and employee contact information for survey research purposes.

-National Survey of Student Engagement Executive Snapshot
+- The National Survey of Student Engagement (NSSE)

-The National Survey of Student Engagement (NSSE) is coordinated by the Indiana University Center for Postsecondary Research.
+The National Survey of Student Engagement (NSSE) is coordinated by the Indiana University Center for Post-secondary Research.
 NSSE collects information from samples of first-year and senior students about the nature and quality of their undergraduate experience.
 Scores are summarized using ten engagement indicators which examine dimensions of student engagement and are organized within four themes: Academic Challenge, Learning with Peers, Experience with Faculty and Campus Environment.

 Cooperative Institutional Research Program (CIRP) Freshman Survey is a national survey used to collect demographic and attitudinal information about incoming students.
 It measures trends in higher education and serves as a baseline for longitudinal follow-up.
 Office of Student Affairs at UH Mānoa administers the CIRP Freshman Survey.
 The last administration was in 2013.
-Survey results and reports from the 2013 CIRP survey is provided below.
+Survey results and reports from the 2013 CIRP survey are provided below.